josiahmaharaj/youth_ttpcg/_posts/2016-01-05-What's_the_Point #2.markdown

 A blessed 2016 to all...let it be a Stand-Out year for us.

-Many times we say that we should stand up for Christ...I say, I sing it, I believe it.
+Many times we say that we should stand up for Christ...I say it, I sing it, I believe it.
 So I think that many of us are standing...I’m now thinking that we should stand-out for Christ.
 That is a little something many of our young people are having trouble with.
 Don’t get me wrong, many adult christians are facing the same challenge.